Do you have the rarest eye color including red, violet or green eyes?

 Check your eye color rarity score

-Start with the eye color that feels closest, then use the eye color compare pages if your eyes change color depending on light, clothing, or distance.
+Start with your eye color, then use the eye color compare pages if your eyes change color depending on light, clothing, or distance.

 Ultra rare eye color